CaiFeipeng/numpy-nn/README.md

 ## Features

 - **Modular Design**: The library is structured in a modular way, allowing users to easily construct, customize, and train various types of neural network architectures.
-- **Multiple Architectures**: It includes implementations of popular neural network architectures such as Multi-Layer Perceptrons (MLP), Convolutional Neural Networks (CNN), Transformers, Variational Autoencoders (VAE), and Diffusion(TBD) models etc.
+- **Multiple Architectures**: It includes implementations of popular neural network architectures such as Multi-Layer Perceptrons (MLP), Convolutional Neural Networks (CNN), Transformers, Variational Autoencoders (VAE), and Diffusion models etc.
 - **Flexible and Extensible**: Users can easily extend the library by implementing custom layers, loss functions, and optimizers.
 - **Efficient NumPy Implementation**: All computations are performed using NumPy arrays, ensuring efficient execution on CPU/GPU.